idoziv15/KNN_classifier/README.md

 This program has two components, a Server and a client.
 The Server is a TCP server, which can receive two CSV files.
 One of the files contains vectors of doubles and a specific classification, and the other file contain vectors of doubles with no classification.
 The Client can connect to the server, enter a path to the files, and ask the server to calculate the classification of each vector from the unclassified file using [KNN algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) .
 The server can send to the client the result, and if the client wishes to, it can can send it to a file in the client's computer.

-### The Client

-The client receives two system arguments:
- * The IP address of the server.
- * The port number the server uses.
+The client receives two system arguments.
+The IP address of the server, and his port number.
+The server gets only a port number to bind to his main socket.

  After initiation, the client connects to the server.
 The server sends the client a menu, and from it, the client can choose a command for the server.